-The name, long QT, stems from a reading on the electrocardiogram (ECG) machine.
+The name, long QT, comes from a reading on the electrocardiogram (ECG) machine.
 Healthcare providers use the ECG to evaluate your heartbeat and rhythm.
-The ECG machine records and measures each of your heartbeats as 5 “waves.”
-Each wave has a different letter designation: P, Q, R, S, and T. The relationship between the Q and T waves is important and is known as the QT interval.
-During this interval, the lower chambers (ventricles) are "repolarizing" or preparing for the next wave of electricity that will elicit a heartbeat.
+The ECG machine records and measures each of your heartbeats as five "waves."
+Each wave has a different letter designation: P, Q, R, S, and T. The relationship between the Q and T waves is important.
+It is known as the QT interval.
+During this interval, the lower chambers (ventricles) are "repolarizing" or preparing for the next wave of electricity that will call forth a heartbeat.
 When the interval lasts longer than it normally should, it disrupts the timing of your heartbeat and can cause dangerous arrhythmias, or irregular heart rates.

 What causes long QT syndrome?

 Often LQTS is passed down through families (genetic).
 But it's also possible to develop LQTS from disease or medicine (acquired).
 Only one parent needs the genetic problem for it to be passed on to the child.
-If one of your family members is diagnosed with LQTS, experts advise that you and your other family members—parents, siblings, children—get tested as well.
+Experts advise that you and your other family members—parents, siblings, children—get tested as well if one of your family members is diagnosed with LQTS.
 In rare cases, certain diseases or medicines can cause acquired LQTS.
-These diseases or medicines may affect the ion channels in the heart or cause electrolyte problems such as low potassium and calcium.
+These diseases or medicines may affect the ion channels in the heart or cause electrolyte problems.
+These include low potassium and calcium.
 More than 50 medicines list LQTS as a risk.
 Ask your healthcare provider about the risks of all medicines you're taking.

 Who is at risk for long QT syndrome?

-If you have a family history of LQTS, you're at risk of developing this condition.
+You're at risk for developing LQTS if you have a family history of it.
 Specialists believe that if you're susceptible to long QT syndrome, you're more likely to be affected by medicines that increase your risk for the condition.
-Medicines such as antibiotics, antidepressants, antihistamines, diuretics, and heart medicines may increase your risk for LQTS.
+Medicines, such as antibiotics, antidepressants, antihistamines, diuretics, and heart medicines, may increase your risk for LQTS.

 What are the symptoms of long QT syndrome?